RaphaelleLoyer/orders_application/README.md

 - see a specific customer by clicking on it in the list of customers

 I needed a backend application and a database to deal with in order to test this angular application.
-For that I have installed and used MONGO locally and I have created a NodeJS application to deal with MONGO.
-I wont provide my NodeJs application here.
+For that I have installed and used MONGO locally and I have created a NodeJS/ExpressJS application to deal with MONGO.
+I wont provide my NodeJs implementation here.